 PKU is caused by a gene passed on by both parents.
-They are usually carriers and don't have symptoms themselves.
+They are usually carriers and do not have symptoms themselves.

 If you're a carrier of the altered gene and you have a baby with someone who's also a carrier, your baby has a:

 - 50% chance of being a carrier of PKU